Noelli117/MTEC-345_Homework_Fall2024/Weiqi_Kong_HW1_Done/README.md

 - Use Obsidian to create a markdown file.

-### Data Preprocessing:

--  Access MIDI Files: Collect MIDI files from classical compositions.

--  Convert MIDI Files to Images: Use music21 to transform MIDI data into images representing note sequences.
-Images are resized to a uniform shape (106x106) for easier processing.

-### Construct Dataset:

--  Extract Image Data: Convert images into numerical arrays and prepare them for model training.

--  Split Sequences: Create input-output pairs where inputs consist of sequences of notes and outputs are the following notes.

-### Build the ConvLSTM Model:

--  The architecture includes TimeDistributed layers with Conv1D, MaxPooling1D, LSTM layers, and a final Dense layer.
-The model is trained with MSE (Mean Squared Error) loss function.

 ### Some idea about draft idea for project:

 **Idea 1: Application to Learn CC11 and CC1 from User Behavior**